benmayer/ben-mayer-web/README.md

 [Demo](https://ben-mayer-web.web.app/)

-This is my website, a Univeral Nuxt.js application with Serverside Rendering, deployed to firebase functions, and using Firestore and Firebase Storage.
+This is my personal website, a Nuxt.js application with Serverside Rendering, deployed to firebase functions, and using Firestore and Firebase Storage.

 ## Build Setup